Archives

 As a result of completing this course, participants will be able to:

-1. Describe what enactments are and how they work.
+1. Describe what change enactments are and how they work.

 2. Identify when to use enactments in treatment.

-3. Explain actions involved in each of the five stages of an enactment.
+3. Explain the actions involved in each of the four stages of a change enactment.

 Frequently Asked Questions